groolegend/EgoSound/README.md

 Edit `config.yaml` to specify:

-- Model checkpoint path
+- Path to mllm checkpoint
 - Output path
 - Model name
-- path to the question-answer annotation file you download on huggingface
+- Path to the question-answer annotation file you download on huggingface

 For **VideoLLaMA2**, you must additionally specify the modality:
 - `audio`